169th Airlift Squadron: Cold War

 During the 1960s the squadron continued to operate its F-84F Thunderstreaks, and the unit was not activated during the Vietnam War.
-In May 1969, the F-84Fs were retired and 182d TFG was re-designated as the 182d Tactical Air Support Group (TASG); flying Forward Air Control (FAC) missions.
+In May 1969, the F-84Fs were retired and 182d TFG was re-designated as the 182d Tactical Air Support Group (TASG), flying Forward Air Control (FAC) missions.
 The 169th was equipped with light observation U-3A/B Blue Canoe and in January 1970, the O-2A Skymaster aircraft.
-The group's mission being to perform visual reconnaissance, as the FAC flew light aircraft slowly over the rough terrain at low altitude to maintain constant aerial surveillance over a combat area.
+The group's mission being to perform visual reconnaissance, as FAC aircraft flew at low altitude over rough terrain to maintain constant aerial surveillance of combat areas.
 By patrolling the same area constantly, the FACs grew very familiar with the terrain, and they learned to detect any changes that could indicate enemy forces hiding below.
-Members of the 182d TASG provided relief assistance during state active duty for the Canton tornado disaster in July 1975.
+Members of the 182d TASG provided disaster relief during state active duty following the Canton tornado in July 1975.
 In 1976, the 182d TASG was awarded its first Air Force Outstanding Unit Award.

 In 1979, the squadron received OA-37B Dragonfly jet FAC aircraft from the New York and Maine Air National Guard, continuing the FAC mission.
 The 182d TASG received an "Excellent" rating on its first Operational Readiness Inspection (ORI) under the 12th Air Force, and the group was awarded its second Air Force Outstanding Unit award in 1985.
 In January 1991, 138 group personnel were called to active duty during the 1991 Gulf War and deployed to United States Central Command Air Forces (CENTAF).

 Post Cold War era

 In March 1992 the A-37s were finally retired. and the group received the Block 15 F-16A/B Fighting Falcon Air Defense Fighter (ADF).
 It was re-designated as the 182d Fighter Group on 15 March.
 In June 1993, members served on state active duty in response to the Mississippi River flooding of southern Illinois.

-Due to government budget constraints and military restructuring after the Cold War, the 182d FG converted to the C-130E Hercules and was re-designated the 182d Airlift Wing (AW) effective 1 October 1995.
+Due to government budget constraints and military restructuring after the Cold War, the 169th converted to the C-130E Hercules and was re-designated the 182d Airlift Wing (AW) effective 1 October 1995.
 In 1996, the wing began participation in ongoing flying missions for Operation Joint Endeavor in Bosnia.
 In 1997, the 182d AW celebrated its 50th anniversary and received an "Excellent" in its first Air Mobility Command (AMC) ORI.